envisioning/vocab/vocab/mixture-model.md

 ---
 category: MATH, DATA
+generality:
+- 0.9
+- 0.89
+- 0.88
+- 0.87
+- 0.86
+- 0.85
+- 0.84
 slug: mixture-model
 summary: Probabilistic model that assumes that the data is generated from a mixture of several distributions, each representing a different subpopulation within the overall population.
 title: Mixture Model
 ---